 In July 1394 everyone finally seemed to agree.
 The king and his son had been imprisoned for more than five years, and the king himself probably knew that his days as king of Sweden were numbered.
 He was to be released against a huge ransom of 60 000 marks of silver (the old king Magnus bought the entire province of Skåne for about half as much in the 1330’s), and if that sum wasn’t paid back in six months, the king and his son should return into captivity, or the queen would be entitled to occupy Stockholm.
 At the same meeting, Margareta and the Hansa also agreed on taking actions against the Vitalianer, as they were still a serious problem for great parts of northern Europe.
 During the 1390’s tremendous efforts were put on ridding the Baltic sea from pirates.
 Several fleets with several thousand men hunted the Vitalianer and drove them from whatever harbors the controlled.

 The final negotiations for the king’s release took place at Lindholmen were king Albrecht and his son had been spending their time since the defeat at Åsle.
 The 26th of September 1395 it is decided that Albrecht and his son should be released for a period of three years (until the 29th of September 1398), during which time they should try to raise the enormous ransom.
 If he succeeded, he wasn’t allowed to wage war on Margareta for at least a year.
 If he didn’t succeed, he could go back to prison but break the peace in nine weeks, or he could simply let Margareta have Stockholm and the peace should be everlasting.
-Albrecht chose the latter of the three, and he was released in Helsingborg at the end of September 1395, about a month after Stockholm was entrusted to the Hanseatic cities of Lübeck, Greifswald, Thorn, Elbing, Danzig and Reval.
-In 1398 the cities’ representatives leave Stockholm, allowing Margareta to occupy the city.
-The conflict between king Albrecht and Margareta is definately over.
+Albrecht was released in Helsingborg at the end of September 1395, about a month after Stockholm was entrusted to the Hanseatic cities (read more here) of Königsberg, Elbing, Thorn, Danzig, Reval, Greifswald, Lübeck and Stralsund, as a kind of peace keeping force, while Albrecht and Erich started to round up the money needed for the ransom.
+Their efforts was however in vain, and in 1398 the cities’ representatives leave Stockholm, allowing Margareta to occupy the city.
+The conflict between king Albrecht and Margareta is definetely over.

 A free man